Zeus virus. 6 versions revealed (2021 removal guide)

 Windows Detected ZEUS Virus, The Infections detected, indicate some recent downloads on the computer which in turn has created problems on the computer.Call technical support 1-844-859-0337 and share this code B2957E to the Agent to Fix This.

 Experts from senzavirus.it[8] say that this scam aims to convince the victim to call fraudsters immediately by stating that the entire hard drive will be deleted if the victim closes the web page that displays the warning.
-There is no logic there, and victims should close such site immediately to begin malware removal using reputable anti-malware tools.
+There is no logic there, and victims should close such sites immediately to begin malware removal using reputable anti-malware tools.
 This virus is very similar to “Your Computer Has Been Infected With Virus” malware.

 Don't restart your computer scamDon't restart your computer scam might be shown on multiple different URLs

-Windows Defender alert: Zeus virus is yet another malicious warning triggering redirects to fake websites that are designed to look like Windows Blue Screen of Death; these websites contain Windows logos and display a list of information that will be stolen by the the virus if the victim won't contact technical support immediately.
+Windows Defender alert: Zeus virus is yet another malicious warning triggering redirects to fake websites that are designed to look like Windows Blue Screen of Death; these websites contain Windows logos and display a list of information that will be stolen by the virus if the victim won't contact technical support immediately.
 The message says:

 Security Warning